warmana/cloudant-docs-fork/source/includes/api/_authorization.md

 }
 ```

-The `cloudant` field in the response object contains an object with keys that are the user names that have permission to interact with the database.
+The `cloudant` field in the response object contains an object with keys that are the usernames that have permission to interact with the database.
-The `nobody` user name indicates what rights are available to unauthenticated users -- that is, any request made without authentication credentials.
+The `nobody` username indicates what rights are available to unauthenticated users -- that is, any request made without authentication credentials.
 In the example response, for instance, `nobody` has `_reader` permissions, making the database publicly readable.

 ### Modifying Permissions